luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 **24 February** Eyck (unmentioned by (almost?) any others): Usedom telegraphed that Victor Emanuel and his minister were expecting Prussian proposals for an alliance against Austria.

 **25 February** Karolyi-Mensdorff: 'Bismarck has determined on extreme measures.
 He intends to send to Vienna at once a decisive dispatch; it is already discussed and prepared; only the King's signature is lacking...
 But the King ... waivers and is subject to the opposite influences...
-Bismarck seems to calculate on winning His Majesty over to decisive measures by arguing (against his own conviction) that Austria will yield at the last moment.
-Perhaps the only chance of shaking the King, therefore, would be to pick up the gauntlet with determination, if it is thrown down, and not for a minute allow a suspicion of a retreat to appear.'
+Bismarck seems to calculate on winning His Majesty over to decisive measures by arguing (against his own conviction) that Austria will yield at the last moment. **Perhaps the only chance of shaking the King, therefore, would be to pick up the gauntlet with determination, if it is thrown down, and not for a minute allow a suspicion of a retreat to appear**.'
 On the same day, a letter from Blome arrived with Mensdorff.
 He had switched and now argued for war — 'the war against Bismarckian Prussia still is better than peace with Bismarck's fall and a “New Era” [and we should] stand firm to the last ditch'.

 Clark (p329ff): Mensdorff had opposed Gastein and been prepared to risk war in summer 1865 but he now opposed war.
-He thought the political situation much worse — with France less friendly and allies in south German less clear — and he thought the Austrian army was not ready to fight a Prussia-Italy alliance.
+He thought the political situation much worse — with France less friendly and allies in south Germany less clear — and he thought the Austrian army was not ready to fight a Prussia-Italy alliance.
 He also preferred to continue cooperating with Austria in Germany — he had been brought up to believe in the unity of the German powers, and he opposed both democratic revolution and autocratic/religious reaction.
 He preferred to make concessions to Prussia and maintain Venetia.
 He thought a war would only help France and it would be better to be cautious until Napoleon died.
 Also like Bismarck he was thinking about linking the Duchies to the bigger question of federal reform.

 He discussed with FJ and others over winter 1865-6 ideas about trying to lead the national movement with some sort of representative body, like Schmerling in 1863.
 Biegeleben, Blume, Beust and others discussed schemes — Beust had been urging Mensdorff to offer a parliament since December 1864.

-## Mensdorff thought Rechberg had made a mistake in November 1863 by closing the deal with Prussia against the Bund instead of leading the outcry for Augustenburg.
+Mensdorff thought Rechberg had made a mistake in November 1863 by closing the deal with Prussia against the Bund instead of leading the outcry for Augustenburg.
 Now he thought he might be able to pull the princes away from Prussia with 'independence for Schleswig-Holstein' and appeal to the people with 'a German parliament'.
 He had discussed these ideas with FJ before the February crisis and when he heard rumours of Bismarck's plans he raised them again.
-Belcredi was hostile to the parliamentary initiative, Esterhazy was sceptical, only Biegeleben supported him and that half.

-Heartedly as he doubted support in south Germany, even Beust wanted to avoid provoking Prussia.
+Belcredi was hostile to the parliamentary initiative, Esterhazy was sceptical, only Biegeleben supported him and that half-heartedly as he doubted support in south Germany, even Beust wanted to avoid provoking Prussia.
 FJ was temperamentally unsuited to such a dramatic move.

 **26 February** Lerman (p104, she cites Zimmer, 1996): 'some evidence' for a meeting in the Foreign Office at which Bismarck convinced Wilhelm of 'the necessity of preparing for war', so maybe the meeting on 28th was 'for the purpose of informing' others.
 (Sounds iffy, and I haven't come across other references to Wilhelm going to the FO for meetings.)

-**28 February** CRUCIAL Prussian Crown Council.
+**28 February** **CRUCIAL Prussian Crown Council**.

 Pflanze (p292ff): the diplomatic corps noted the presence of Moltke, Alvensleben, Goltz (recalled from Paris), and Manteuffel (recalled from Schleswig).
 Wilhelm opened the meeting complaining of how Austria had undermined Gastein and was blocking Prussia's rise.
 Bismarck: war with Austria will come 'sooner or later', better now than to let Austria pick the timing, she is determined to resist Prussia's 'natural and very justified' policy of leading Germany, we must seek 'more definite guarantees' from France.
-Eulenburg: War would help deal with domestic problems.
-Bismarck: NO, this would be a useful by-product but cannot be the motive for a war.
+Eulenburg: War would help deal with domestic problems. **Bismarck: NO, this would be a useful by-product but cannot be the motive for a war**.
 Moltke: we are ready, Austrian troops are moving into Bohemia but there is no sign of Austria buying horses, an alliance with Italy is crucial.
 Only FW spoke for peace.
 NB. unmentioned in any of the books I've seen, the letter from Wilhelm to Bismarck on 23 April is also important evidence re this meeting.

-There are 3 accounts of the meeting (one by Moltke, one by Muhler).
-Some historians have wrongly attributed Eulenburg's remark to Bismarck.
+There are 3 accounts of the meeting (one by Moltke, one by Muhler). **Some historians have wrongly attributed Eulenburg's remark to Bismarck.
 Moltke's version quotes Bismarck saying 'the domestic situation does not require a foreign war, although it is an additional reason that makes war appear advantageous'.
-An account by Muhler reads: 'Bismarck took exception to this assumption [by Eulenburg] that domestic questions can be the motive for war, [although] their solution may be a fruit of it.'
+An account by Muhler reads: 'Bismarck took exception to this assumption [by Eulenburg] that domestic questions can be the motive for war, [although] their solution may be a fruit of it.'**

 Gall (p280ff) says Bismarck argued that Austria has 'always jealously opposed Prussia's natural and legitimate strivings in this direction by not allowing pressure to assume control of Germany, although incapable of doing so its self.
 He returned to his argument at the time that 1848 had been a great missed opportunity: 'Had Prussia then sought to lead and control the movement not from the platform but with the sword, it would probably have succeeded in bringing about a more favourable outcome.'
 Gall implies the Eulenburg comment was Bismarck and does not record Bismarck's objection.

 JS (p.237) is also confused re Eulenburg (he quotes Eyck as his source) and quotes Bismarck saying: 'a forceful appearance abroad and a war undertaken for Prussia's honour would have a beneficial effect on the solution of the internal conflict'.
 He says that Moltke reported there was no sign of Austrian horse purchases.
 He devotes just a paragraph to this crucial meeting and does not go into crucial details about the different sources and accounts, including the Moltke and Muhler quotes.

-Barry: Bismarck said — 'A war with Austria must certainly come sooner or later.
-It is wiser to undertake it now under these most favourable conditions than to leave it to Austria to choose the most auspicious moment for itself.'
-(Carr, p127 gives a similar translation of key lines.)
+Barry: **Bismarck said — 'A war with Austria must certainly come sooner or later.
+It is wiser to undertake it now under these most favourable conditions than to leave it to Austria to choose the most auspicious moment for itself.**' (Carr, p127 gives a similar translation of key lines.)
 Goltz: Napoleon will stay neutral.
 Moltke: it is vital for Italy to attack and thereby limit Austria's force against Prussia.
 Bismarck suggested Moltke go to Florence to negotiate and this was agreed (EF: this was agreed after the meeting).
 Wilhelm: annexation is worth the risk of war but it should not be declared too hastily.

-## Stern implies that Eulenburg's remark was said by Bismarck and does not explain the details (p.70).
+Stern implies that Eulenburg's remark was said by Bismarck and does not explain the details (p.70).

 EF: Manteuffel was more bellicose than Bismarck.
 Only FW spoke against war.

 Lerman: Goltz said after this that Bismarck succeeded in pushing Wilhelm towards war until 5pm when he dined but then the guests invited by Augusta all argued for peace.

 Eyck: after this 'war was indeed inevitable' (p.111) and p126-7 he argues that although Bismarck was not set on war in all circumstances, and would have been happy to attain his ends without war, in practice war was 'unavoidable' because the only alternative was Austria seeking and Prussia granting compensation elsewhere (e.g Italy) which was not a viable path.
 Eyck gets the attribution to Eulenburg right and makes the point that this fits with Bismarck's often repeated idea that 'foreign policy is an end in itself'.
 (So JS is doubly wrong!)